hilbix/nastysan/README.md

 - Encryption: Data is encrypted before it leaves the local system

+## Notes

+This is **not stable** yet.  `/dev/nbd` also is a very deep part of the kernel.
+Hence, even that this is userland, you can make your machine unusable.

+> **YOU HAVE BEEN WARNED!**

+Note that the kernel does not crash immediately, but slowly degrades usabilty.

+But you can expect more and more things to fail, which even makes the OS no more shutdown.
+For example unkillable processes, permanently locked in memory, waiting for IO of a `/dev/nbdX` which can no more happen.
+This is especially true for some most basic commands like `/bin/sync`.
+They then make scripts block and pile up until everything is too late.
+And more advanced commands like `lvm` become immediately unusable, as they try to access `/dev/nbdX` and become blocked, too.

+`echo b >/proc/sysrq-trigger` is your friend then.

+The only lucky part is that those locked processes do not eat CPU.
+However they eat more and more memory and process IDs until everything is eaten up by chance.
+Then your machine stops responding.

+> **YOU HAVE BEEN WARNED!**

+Note that `nbd-client -d` does not help either at my side.
+A there are `nbd` devices hung in the kernel, the `nbd` kernel module becomes unremovable, too.

+Effectively the only thing you can do then, is to hard-reset your machine to revive it.

+YMMV, I am experimenting with Ubuntu 18.04 and Kernel `4.15.0-58-lowlatency`.

+> Recommendation:  Do experiments in a scratch VM.
+And be very careful when
+> using `nbd` in production.
+>
+> This does not render production instable or unusable per-se.
+But it will
+> create a lot of headache until you can reboot the machine.

+Note that this probably is not the entire fault of this userland here.
+The kernel should make sure that things cannot go sideways this way.
+Ever.

+However I am working on this, because I do not think things are production ready if they can make your machine fail without no chance to repair, besides a hard reboot.

+Perhaps this is just a lack of documentation an tooling.
+So I did not find a tool or way yet, to "power detach" a stuck `/dev/nbd`.

+> There is a trick.
+Use a timeout.
+If there is a timeout, `/dev/nbd` will
+> timeout stuck calls, making them fail, such that you, slowly, can
+> disconnect a stuck /dev/nbd.
+>
+> Without I want to run it without any timeout, so things become very ugly.

 ## Rationale

 Things are failing.
 Things are failing a lot.
 Things are failing constantly.